solongtony/kaiserain/readme.md

 * Auto walk
 ability to walk in one direction until path ends, a monster comes into sight, damage is taken, etc.

+* Movement code
+Movement code needs to be separated out from the base entity.
+Not all entities move, so that's not the right place for it.

 * Monster movement
 1) Add a fall-back move calculator for when A* pathing is blocked.
 2) Allow monsters to move when not in sight.